The curious case of Matteo Brighi, once rated FIFA’s best player in the world

 He would never appear for Italy again after 2009, and by 2011 he was back to his nomadic ways.

-After initially leaving Roma to join Atalanta in Rome, Brighi has gone on to appear for seven clubs in seven years.
+After initially leaving Roma to join Atalanta, Brighi has gone on to appear for seven clubs in seven years.
 A loan move to Torino was made permanent, but he was soon on the move to Sassuolo and returned to Bologna for a season before dropping down to Serie B with Perugia.

 In 2018, at the age of 36, Brighi jumped ship once again to join Empoli on a six-month deal, and his experience helped the side win promotion to the Serie A, earning him a new contract and sporadic appearances back in the top flight this term.